Menditect/documentation/additional/01-howtos/04-design-tests/frontend-test-find-locator.md

 :::

-## Custom Widgets
+## Other Widgets

-Custom Widgets are [Widgets](../../../mta/frontend-glossary#widget) that are not supported by Menditect in the [MTA Mendix Frontend Testkit](../../../Tools/playwright-testkit).
-However, it is possible to still build a Frontend test with Locators for Custom Widgets.
+It is possible to add a Custom Frontend Testkit that allows you to add Frontend testing support for Widgets that are not added to the MTA Mendix Frontend Testkit (yet).

 For all Widgets, Mendix will add the "mx-name-`widgetName`" property, so it is always possible to create a Locator for the surrounding [element](../../../mta/frontend-glossary#element).
 However in most cases you will need to append Locators to Locate a child element, for instance an <input\> element.
 See also the Mendix Docs: https://docs.mendix.com/refguide/common-widget-properties/#name

 In order to use the MTA Frontend Teststep generate [feature](../../../mta/frontend-test#generate-teststeps), it is advisable to create your own Testkit module, as an 'extension' to the MTA Mendix Frontend Testkit.

-### Create Custom Frontend Testkit
+### Add Custom Frontend Testkit

 This section describes how to add a [Locator](../../../mta/frontend-glossary#locator) for a fictitious Custom Widget called `MyWidget` and use the Microflows from the [MTA Playwright Connector](../../../Tools/playwright-connector) to add [Filters](../../../mta/frontend-glossary#filter), [Assertions](../../../mta/frontend-glossary#assertion) and [Actions](../../../mta/frontend-glossary#action).